Hong Ji Hot Spring Eggs

 Taipei Foods

-Located on Wulai Old Street, Hongji Hot Spring Eggs are first boiled and then soaked, offering a more mellow aroma than tea eggs.
-The soft and tender egg whites have a hint of saltiness, while the slightly runny yolks are akin to molten centers, making them refreshingly delightful!
-For those who enjoy alcohol, there’s also the signature Shaoxing Wine Egg, featuring similarly smooth egg whites infused with the fragrance of Shaoxing wine~ These two types of eggs are suitable even for those who are hesitant to eat raw eggs~ In addition to hot spring eggs, the restaurant also offers seasonal fruits and pickled fruits for visitors to choose from.
+Located on Wulai Old Street, Hongji Hot Spring Eggs are first boiled and then soaked, offering a more delicate aroma than tea eggs.
+The soft egg whites have a subtle salty taste, while the slightly runny yolks are reminiscent of a molten lava cake, making them very refreshing!
+For those who enjoy drinking, you can also try the restaurant's other signature dish - Shaoxing Wine Eggs, which also have smooth egg whites infused with the aroma of Shaoxing rice wine.
+These two types of eggs can be enjoyed even by those who are hesitant to eat raw eggs.
+In addition to hot spring eggs, the restaurant also offers seasonal fruits and pickled fruits for visitors to choose from.

-Located on Wulai Old Street, Hongji Hot Spring Eggs are first boiled and then soaked, offering a more mellow aroma than tea eggs.
-The soft and tender egg whites have a hint of saltiness, while the slightly runny yolks are akin to molten centers, making them refreshingly delightful!
-For those who enjoy alcohol, there’s also the signature Shaoxing Wine Egg, featuring similarly smooth egg whites infused with the fragrance of Shaoxing wine~ These two types of eggs are suitable even for those who are hesitant to eat raw eggs~ In addition to hot spring eggs, the restaurant also offers seasonal fruits and pickled fruits for visitors to choose from.
+Located on Wulai Old Street, Hongji Hot Spring Eggs are first boiled and then soaked, offering a more delicate aroma than tea eggs.
+The soft egg whites have a subtle salty taste, while the slightly runny yolks are reminiscent of a molten lava cake, making them very refreshing!
+For those who enjoy drinking, you can also try the restaurant's other signature dish - Shaoxing Wine Eggs, which also have smooth egg whites infused with the aroma of Shaoxing rice wine.
+These two types of eggs can be enjoyed even by those who are hesitant to eat raw eggs.
+In addition to hot spring eggs, the restaurant also offers seasonal fruits and pickled fruits for visitors to choose from.

 Recommended Hotel Bookings